 1. Most physicians are well prepared for retirement

-On the whole, the physicians surveyed are well prepared for retirement—and with an average age of 55 and an expected retirement age of 65, they have another full decade to prepare.
+On the whole, the physicians surveyed were well prepared for retirement — and with an average age of 55 and an expected retirement age of 65, they had another full decade to prepare.

-The majority of those surveyed have amassed a substantial retirement nest egg.
-Half said they have financial assets of $1 million or more, and one-third reported a nest egg of $2 million or more.
+The majority of those surveyed had amassed a substantial retirement nest egg.
+Half said they had financial assets of $1 million or more, and one-third reported a nest egg of $2 million or more.
 Older physicians were more likely than younger physicians to have $2 million or more in financial assets, and specialists were more likely than general practitioners to report $2 million in financial assets.

 MD insight: Retirement is highly personal.
 Judging how prepared you are for retirement takes more than just counting up your savings.
 “Retirement readiness” is defined by one’s particular goals and circumstances.
 For some physicians, a nest egg of $2 million may not be enough, while for others, $1 million may be more than sufficient.